yu68/RNA-Hi-C/doc/source/Analysis_pipeline.rst

     7            # of counts for cluster in part1
    8-14          Same as 1-7, but for cluster in part2
-    15           # of interactions between these two clusters 16           p-value of the hypergeometric testing
+    15           # of interactions between these two clusters 16           log(p-value) of the hypergeometric testing
   =========  =====================================

 .. _step7: